-Planning and Zoning (P&Z) is responsible for the long and short range planning for unincorporated areas and communities throughout Cochise County.
-P&Z processes special use requests, rezoning, home occupations, subdivisions, and variances to the Zoning Regulations.
+The Planning and Zoning (P&Z) Division is responsible for long and short-range planning for unincorporated areas and communities throughout Cochise County.
+P&Z processes applications associated with special use requests, rezonings, home occupations, subdivisions, and variances to the Zoning Regulations.
 It is also tasked with developing and updating the Comprehensive Plan.

 Have a question about developing land in Cochise County?
 Call Development Services or Email a Planner

-Building Safety ensures quality construction for the county's residents and visitors through enforcement of the Building Safety Code.
-Building Safety is responsible for the issuance of residential and commercial building permits and coordinates all facets of building plan review and subsequent inspections during construction for code conformance in the interest of public safety.
-Building Safety also performs:
+The Building Safety Division ensures quality construction for the county's residents and visitors through enforcement of the Building Safety Code.
+The Building Safety Division is responsible for the issuance of residential and commercial building permits.
+It coordinates all facets of building plan review and subsequent inspections during construction to ensure code conformance in the interest of public safety.
+The Building Safety Division also performs:

 The State required installation inspections on mobile and manufactured homes in the county